 A permanent home

 For many of our birds, Raystede will be their permanent home.
-Many have psychological problems and health concerns due to lack of knowledge about there needs.
+Many have psychological problems and health concerns due to lack of knowledge about their needs.
 For some, an elderly owner may have died, leaving them homeless.
 For others they may have been discarded because of their behaviour.

 Parrots are long lived, sensitive, complex and sociable birds.
 They find adjusting to a new home extremely stressful.
 We offer them companionship when they need it, a stimulating environment, and a good quality diet with nutritious grains, pulses, sprouted seeds, fruit and vegetables.